 Can cinema adequately depict the experience of war?
 What are the limits of visual representation of excessive brutality?
 To what extent can we treat cinematic productions as historical commentaries on violence?
 We will turn towards several filmmakers from Poland, Czechia/Czechoslovakia, Serbia, Bosnia and Herzegovina, and Ukraine to discuss these questions, while bearing in mind that the region has been - and continues to be - the site of some of the most horrific wars in modern history.

-This seminar course examines the relationship between language and society: e.g. gender and language, politeness, terms of address, conversational analysis, dialects and language, language variation and social class, language policies and their consequences, language and national/ethnic identity.
-Case-study readings cover (but are not limited to) linguistic situations in East Europe, Russia, and the former republics of the USSR.
-Knowledge of Slavic languages not required.
+In this seminar course we explore how closely language and politics are intertwined.
+We explore topics including language policy (e.g., nation-building, linguistic purism and standardization, language maintenance and preservation), minority languages, relevance of inflectional grammar to discourse, metaphor, code-switching and diglossia, language contact, (im)politeness, and language origin-myths and their significance to the conceptualization of the politics of language.
+Case-studies on languages in East Europe, Russia are used as entry-points to classroom discussions.
+Knowledge of Slavic languages is not required.
 Open to advanced undergraduate and graduate students.
-Freshmen and sophomores who demonstrate their knowledge of the basic notions in linguistics or their familiarity with the former USSR and East Europe may enroll with the instructor’s written permission.
+First- and second-year students who demonstrate their knowledge of the basic notions in linguistics or their familiarity with Russia and East Europe may enroll with the instructor’s written permission.
 Enrollment limited to 20.

 SLAV 1310.
 Discourse Analysis: Approaches to Talk, Action, and Text.